 Since vermiculture makes composting easier, wherever you live, it can be a great thing for our planet.
 Composting not only allows us to grow our own food and take care of the natural environment around us, it also allows us to reduce the waste we send to landfill, or for processing outside of our homes.

 Food waste sent to landfill can be a huge problem, since it generates methane as it anaerobically decomposes.
 Methane is a potent greenhouse gas, which contributes significantly to global warming.
-Even where organic waste is burned rather than buried, the sheer volume of food waste we generate can be a problem and there is also the carbon cost of waste transportation to take into account.
+Even where organic waste or organic materials are burned rather than buried, the sheer volume of food waste we generate can be a problem and there is also the carbon cost of food waste transportation to take into account.
 Domestic vermiculture is one solution we can employ to tackle this problem.

-The main focus of a vermiculture composting system is the compost it creates.
-But vermiculture can also be a way to breed the worms themselves.
+A vermiculture system has numerous benefits.
+The main focus of a vermiculture composting system is the compost it creates, but vermiculture can also be a way to breed the worms themselves.
 And those worms themselves can become an additional yield.

 Some people who start a wormery decide to do so in order to breed worms for feeding fish – for example, those that are kept in an aquaponics system.
-Worms can also be bred as an additional food source for other domestic animals – such as backyard chickens.
+Worms can also be bred as an additional food source for other domestic animals – such as backyard chickens, while worm poop or worm castings can be great fertilizer.

 Creating a Wormery